renanlino/spectrumAnalyser-edison/README.md

 Default configuration (N=256) requires at least 128 horizontal lines on serial output screen

-Reads analog input from Analog Pin 0 by default (change in define, see below).
+Reads analog input from Analog Pin 0 by default (change in define, see below)

+Connection with serial port is highly discouraged.
+The data transfer rate will drop the frame rate of output graphic.
+Use ssh connection with a good network signal for better results.

 ##Parameters
 Run fft executable with optional parameters to adjust output graphic: